Marxi7/CS50AI/README.md

 ### PageRank

 In the PageRank project, I implemented the PageRank algorithm to rank web pages by importance.
-The program reads in a corpus of web pages and computes the PageRank scores for each page using iterative matrix multiplication.
 To run the program, navigate to the PageRank directory and run the following command:

 ```bash
 python pagerank.py corpus0